Shaping a Better Child Protection System

 The Adoption Act 2000 makes specific provisions that address the needs of Aboriginal children, families and communities and sets out additional requirements specific to adoption applications for Aboriginal children.

-The Secretary of FACS must agree to the adoption of any Aboriginal child from OOHC.
+The Secretary of DCJ must agree to the adoption of any Aboriginal child from OOHC.

 |Do the legislative changes permit forced adoptions?||There are many legal safeguards that protect against forced adoptions, including providing parents with mandatory written information about adoption and the adoption process.
 Birth parents must be provided with the mandatory written information and have received counselling from a registered adoption counsellor before they can give consent to their child’s adoption.
 Birth parents must also be notified of any adoption application and can oppose that application in the Supreme Court.
 The NSW Government remains committed to open adoption in recognition of the benefits for children where both families (birth and adoptive) remain in contact with each other after an adoption order is made.|